innocenzi/tailwindcss-theming/readme.md

 Best way to get started would probably be to see how you would use this plugin.

 Here is a good example that you can use as a base for every project.
 It includes some colors for a light and dark theme.
-If you want to make the dark theme the default for users who have set their preferred color scheme, uncomment the `.schemeDefault()` line on the second theme definition.
-More information on that can be found [here](https://developer.mozilla.org/fr/docs/Web/CSS/@media/prefers-color-scheme).

 The configuration is made in a separated file for clarity.
 I think it's better to separate your theme definition from your bundler configuration.
 Let's name it `theme.config.js`.
 It should export a `ThemeBuilder` object.